Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 Why did my mug cake turn out dry or rubbery?

-Slightly undercook it - pull the mug 5 to 10 seconds before the top looks fully set, and for an extra-molten core push a teaspoon of Biscoff into the middle of the batter before microwaving.
+Slightly undercook it.
+Pull the mug 5 to 10 seconds before the top looks fully set, while the center is still barely tacky, and let carryover heat finish the job during the rest.
+For an extra-molten core, press a cold teaspoon of Biscoff into the middle of the batter before microwaving.

 Cold cookie butter is stiff and leaves lumps you can't fully stir out.
-Ten seconds in the microwave loosens it so it blends evenly into the batter for a smooth crumb.
+Ten to fifteen seconds in the microwave loosens it, not melts it, so it blends evenly into the batter.
+Keep the topping spoonful cold, though, because warm spread is too runny to sit on top.

 Can I make this without a microwave?

-Yes - use an oven-safe ramekin and bake at around 350F (175C) for 12 to 15 minutes, until the edges are set and the centre is just firm.
-It will be a little more cake-like and less molten than the microwave version.
+Yes.
+Use an oven-safe ramekin and bake at around 350°F (175°C) for 12 to 15 minutes, until the edges are set and the center is just firm.
+It comes out more cake-like and less molten than the microwave version.

 Why does my mug cake overflow?

-The batter rises a lot in the microwave, so a small mug spills over.
-Use one that holds at least 12 ounces (about 1.5 cups) and fill it no more than two-thirds full.
+The batter rises a lot in the microwave, roughly doubling before it settles, so a small mug spills over.
+Use one that holds at least 12 ounces (about 1.5 cups) and fill it no more than halfway.
+Standing the mug on a plate saves the cleanup either way.

 Leave a review